kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 - When a VPA is deleted, the existing checkpoint garbage collector removes all of its checkpoints — global and per-scope — because they share the same `spec.vpaObjectName`.
-- Cleanup of an individual **stale scope value** while the VPA still exists (a node label value that no longer occurs anywhere in the cluster) is not performed in alpha.
-Such a checkpoint is inert; it may reappear as an empty group after a restart.
-Active per-scope-value cleanup can be added later without an API change.
+- A **stale scope value** whose checkpoint outlives the label value in the cluster (while the VPA still exists — for example a node label value that no longer occurs anywhere) is not actively removed.
+Such a checkpoint is inert and at worst reappears as an empty group after a restart.
+This is consistent with how VPA already retains per-container checkpoints and is a general checkpoint garbage-collection concern rather than something specific to this feature; a dedicated cleanup, if ever wanted, would be a separate enhancement and needs no API change here.

 ### Performance Considerations